-This post will be published in the January 2017 issue of Doors & Hardware
+This post was published in the January 2017 issue of Doors & Hardware

 Flush bolts are used to secure the inactive leaf of a pair of doors, projecting into the frame head and into a floor strike.
 In this application, the active leaf would typically have a lockset which latches into a strike mounted on the edge of the inactive leaf.
 Manual flush bolts and surface bolts are projected and retracted manually, and automatic flush bolts are projected when the active leaf closes and depresses a trigger on the edge of the door.
 When the active leaf is opened, the automatic flush bolt retracts.

 Constant-latching flush bolts are a type of automatic flush bolt – the bottom bolt is a regular automatic flush bolt, but the top bolt latches when the inactive leaf closes, and stays latched until it is retracted manually.
 Automatic and constant-latching flush bolts are also available with a top bolt only, and an auxiliary fire pin which mounts near the bottom of the door edge and projects when a high temperature is reached during a fire.